BPC-157 and TB-500How to Combine Them for Injury Recovery

 | Combined NO + M2 polarization | Rapid inflammation resolution with simultaneous tissue regeneration |

-Together they shift tissue from M1 macrophages (inflammatory mode) to M2 (repair mode) without the collateral effects of NSAIDs or steroids.
+Together they shift tissue from M1 macrophages (the first-responder inflammatory immune cells) to M2 macrophages (the repair-phase immune cells that rebuild tissue) without the collateral effects of NSAIDs or steroids.

 | Compound | Dose | Frequency | Route | Notes |